Will diatomaceous earth kill ants?

-The dark, overcast, and menacing sky threatened to send me home.
-The sea—rough and turbulent—whipped my a small boat around as if it were a child’s toy.
+The dark, overcast and menacing sky threatened to send me home.
+The sea—rough and turbulent—whipped my small boat around as if it were a child’s toy.
 Like a mother reprimanding her child, the wind howled violently around me, telling me that I shouldn’t be here.
 Frost clung to my stubble.
-My wool hat, pulled down low over my ears, along with my anorak jacket zipped up tightly to my chin, hid my frame.
+Clad in a wool hat pulled down low over my ears and anorak jacket zipped tightly to my chin, my frame was well- concealed.
 I was lobster fishing 20 miles off the shore of Portland, Maine.
-Three hours into setting my traps, I pulled the ropes up from the ocean and lifted the rectangular frames into my small boat.
-I’d caught four lobsters.
-That would suffice.
+Three hours after setting my traps, I hoisted the ropes and lifted the rectangular frames into my creaky boat, securing four lobsters—enough for the day,

 How strong are ants?